acatarinaoaraujo/acatarinaoaraujo.github.io/projects/DOELT.md

  <img width="700px" class="img-fluid"  src="../img/projects/web/doelt-bill-details.png">
  <img width="700px" class="img-fluid"  src="../img/projects/web/doelt-edit-testimony.png">
 </div>

+### What’s Next for DOELT - DOE Legislative Tracker
+The next step is building multiple levels of administrative authority, which will provide users in various positions or offices access to different application features.
+Additionally, we need a stronger and more comprehensive management plan for both the system and the users.
+To be more explicit, the administrator should have the ability to add new accounts for users, change their roles as needed, and delete accounts when users are no longer employed.
+The dashboard on the homepage could also be improved to give users a more customized experience depending on their role.

 Other members: Giorgio Tran, Shin Saito, Kayla Hirano, Rob Godfrey.

  To see more about project DOELT visit the links below:
 - [GitHub Repo](https://github.com/HACC2022/Cassiopeia)
 - [Deployment](https://doelt-hawaii.xyz/)